 With a successful PoC achieved, you will be in a stronger position to create the kind of data platform your organization needs to achieve its long-term goals.
 You will have developed skills and experience, on both sides of the house, and you will have proven what is possible.

 From this point on you will be planning to build on your success.
 You may want to extend your infrastructure and invest more deeply in other tools in order to bring the benefits of analytics to more of the business.
-We at Spokes can give you advice about building, scaling, and future proofing an analytics infrastructure, including what solutions to use,
+We at ROW can give you advice about building, scaling, and future proofing an analytics infrastructure, including what solutions to use,

 but exactly what you choose to deploy will depend on the data types and workloads you’ve identified.
 You may need a mix of analytics approaches based on technologies such as the following: